shenxn/ha-dyson/README.md

 My goal is to make this integration official.
 However, at the current stage, I don't want to do the changes in core since there could be a lot of breaking changes.
 Therefore, I'll do be merge when everything seems stable.

+## Important note regarding connection via Dyson Link

+If you use your Dyson Link account to connect to the integration, you may or may not encounter a `libdyson.exceptions.DysonInvalidAuth` error.
+In this case, try disconnecting from the mobile app first, it should clear the error.
+Sometimes, you just need to try multiple times.
+If you discover a workaround for this issue please open a pull request.

 ## Installation

 You can install using HACS.
 Adding https://github.com/shenxn/ha-dyson as custom repository and then install Dyson Local.
 If you want cloud functionalities as well, add https://github.com/shenxn/ha-dyson-cloud and install Dyson Cloud.